 Facing the Future: The Evolution of AIDS

-Since Casey House opened, there has been a dramatic evolution in the face of HIV/AIDS, while at the same time, the issue of HIV/AIDS is fading from people’s consciousness.
-Sadly, the need for Casey House is greater than ever.
+Since Casey House opened, there has been a dramatic evolution in the face of HIV/AIDS, and while the issue of HIV/AIDS may be fading from some people’s consciousness, sadly, the need for Casey House is greater than ever.

-Today the number of people with HIV/AIDS in Toronto is rising.
+The number of people with HIV/AIDS in Toronto is rising.
 Each year in Ontario, more than 1,000 people are newly infected with HIV.
-There are approximately 27,000 people with HIV/AIDS in Ontario, two-thirds of whom are in Toronto.
+There are approximately 27,000 people with HIV/AIDS in Ontario, two-thirds of whom are in Toronto (over 19,000).

-- Infection rates are near the same levels as the early days of the epidemic, and people with HIV/AIDS are living longer.
+- Infection rates are near the same levels as in the 80’s, and people with HIV/AIDS are living longer.

-- One in 120 adult Torontonians test HIV positive, with care needs that will escalate as they grow older.
+- One in 120 adults in Toronto is HIV+, with care needs that will escalate as they age.

-- By 2015, the majority of people with HIV/AIDS will be over 50 years of age.
-Fifty per cent of our clients are now over the age of 50.
+- The majority of people with HIV/AIDS are over 50 years of age, as are 50% of our clients.

-While gay men continue to represent the majority of new infections, there have been sharp increases in infection rates in a number of other groups.
-For example:
+While gay men continue to represent the majority of new infections, there have been sharp increases in infection rates in a number of other groups:

-- The fastest growing group is young adults under the age of 30 – both homosexual and heterosexual in orientation – representing another 25 per cent of new infections.
+- The fastest growing group is young adults under the age of 30 – both homosexual and heterosexual in orientation – representing 25% of new infections.

-- Twenty per cent of people living with HIV/AIDS are women, many struggling to raise families on their own while trying to maintain their own health.
+- 20% of people living with HIV/AIDS are women, many struggling to raise families on their own while trying to maintain their health.

 - The vast majority of people treated at Casey House are living in poverty, are homeless or under-housed and living on the margins of society, facing isolation and stigmatization.

-- Mental illness and addictions are also significant health issues.
+- Mental illness and substance use are also significant health issues.

 The Greying of AIDS